Ground state properties of trapped boson system with finite-range Gaussian repulsion: Exact diagonalization study: Numerical Results and Discussion

 \subsection{First Vortex State}

-The non-rotating ground state of the system lies in the angular momentum state $L_{z}=0$ subspace.
-As the system is rotated, other (energetically favored) non-zero angular momentum states $\left(L_{z}\neq 0\right)$ successively become the ground state of the system.
-These are obtained by minimizing the free energy in the rotating frame:
+The non-rotating ground state of the system corresponds to total angular momentum $L_{z}=0$.
+As the system is rotated, other (energetically favored) non-zero angular momentum states $\left(L_{z}\neq 0\right)$ successively become the ground state of the system \cite{wg00}.
+These are obtained by minimizing the energy in the co-rotating frame \cite{ahs01}

-where $\mbox{g}_{2}$ is the interaction parameter.
-The energy of a vortex-free state $E^{rot}_{0}(\Omega)$ in the rotating frame is numerically equal to the energy $E^{lab}_{0}$ in the laboratory frame because the angular momentum of a vortex-free state vanishes.
-A singly quantized vortex along the trap axis has total angular momentum $L_{z}=N$, therefore, the corresponding energy of the system in the rotating frame is $E^{rot}_{1}(\Omega)= E^{lab}_{1}-\Omega N$.
-The difference between these two energies is the increased energy
+where $\mbox{g}_{2}$ is the interaction parameter and $\Omega$ is the externally impressed angular velocity.
+The energy of a vortex-free state $E^{rot}_{0}(\Omega)$ in the rotating frame is numerically equal to the energy $E^{lab}_{0}$ in the laboratory frame because the angular momentum of a vortex-free state is zero.
+A singly quantized vortex along the trap axis has total angular momentum $L_{z}=N$ \cite{mcw00,br99}; therefore, the corresponding energy of the system in the rotating frame is $E^{rot}_{1}(\Omega)= E^{lab}_{1}-\Omega N$.
+The difference between these two energies is